aadhyap/aadhyap/README.md

 * 🚀  I'm currently working on [Creating a Full-Stack Audio App that will be revealed this week!]()
 * 🧠  I'm learning Language Learning Models, React, and AI
 * 🤝  I'm open to collaborating on awesome projects :)
-* ⚡  I am also a choreographer and dancer (and musician)... let me know if you need one for your music video 💃🏽
+* ⚡  I am also a choreographer and dancer... let me know if you need one for your music video 💃🏽

 ### Skills